 While concrete unit prices have since leveled off at an average of \$60/square yard (based on bid tabs from 2020) the reduction is likely related to COVID-19 and a drop in demand.
 Larger regional and state projects coming forward will likely again push price increases over the next few years.
 Asphalt unit prices increased from \$80/ton in 2018 to \$120/ton in 2020 and aggregate base material increased proportionately, impacting how far road dollars can be stretched.
+Unit prices (concrete vs. asphalt) are reviewed annually to determine cost-saving opportunities.
+For example, Jo Drive, part of the 2020 NRP, was designed as an asphalt reconstruction, but was changed to concrete based on program pricing.
+However, generally infrastructure is replaced in kind based on service life.

-It is estimated an additional \$1.5M - \$2M/year of road funding spent mostly on locals, with the right mix of fixes, would provide a comparable increase (in rating) to the overall network condition.
+It is estimated an additional \$1.5M - \$2M/year of road funding spent mostly on local roads, with the right mix of fixes, would provide a comparable increase (in rating) to the overall network condition.
 Considerations (if any) for additional road funding should include a level of service/experience expectation for residents tempered by the economic conditions.
-Options could include a low interest bond of \$10M to boost the NRP over the next five years (\$2M/year) in order to accelerate the overall network integrity (see Finance memo).